LukeCarrier/vagrant-better-smb/README.md

 ## Work in progress

 Don't use me for anything important just yet -- I'm still undergoing heavy development.
-I'll be on RubyGems soon.
+I'm on RubyGems if you're curious about where I'm headed, though.

 ## Using